edumunozsala/llamaindex-RAG-techniques/README.md

 - auto-merging-retrieval: notebook implementing the auto merging retrieval approach.

 - query-pipelines: notebook with examples using query pipelines to build a sequential chain, Query Rewriting with Retrieval, RAG with/without Query Rewrite.

+- chain-of-abstraction-llamapack: notebook using a CoA Llamapack agent to compare census data between Spain and the EU.

 # License